 - Use environment variables to manage sensitive information securely

-- Apply different deployment scripts and processes for each environment.
+- Apply different deployment scripts and processes for each environment

 This feature ensures that your code is deployed correctly, regardless of the target environment.
+For a deeper dive, see our guide on keeping environments in sync.

 Rollback capabilities